Paisa Tours: Guide to Medellin and Colombia

 Activities & Tours

 Most people travel to Providencia to either experience the beautiful palm fringed beaches or to go scuba diving.
 The worlds third largest barrier reef is found in Providencia.
 The snorkelling is great and the sea almost always very calm - most hotels can organize snorkelling tours, plus various other excursions and activities.
 It's highly recommended to visit Crab Caye (Cayo Cangrejo), a spectacularly beautiful little island off the East coast of Providencia.
-Every afternoon, dozens of turtles come to feed around Crab Caye, and it's easy to swim with them while snorkelling.
 Another great activity is to go kayaking in the calm, crystal clear waters - this is the best way to experience McBean Lagoon National Park, of which Crab Caye is a part.

 Hiking is another great activity in Providencia - one could happily spend a few days hiking and admiring the amazing views.
 Towering volcanic peaks covered by lush rainforest descending into peaceful mangrove swamps and lagoons, combined with small offshore Cayes, an amazing multi-coloured sea and a distant reef with crashing surf make the views from the hills of McBean Lagoon National Park particularly unforgettable.
-A guide to hike around the National Park is free (yes free - do leave a tip though - ask at the Park office on the edge of the centre of town, or ask the park rangers at Cayo Cangrejo a day beforehand).
 Most tourists hike to El Pico (3-4 hours return - spectacular views from the top), which is the highest point of the island.
 However, the hike (3 hours) around the National Park is far more scenic.

 It's best to allow 7 nights to fully appreciate the range of activities and tours available on Colombia's Isla Providencia.